pg-tr/pgconfig-in-blogs/README.md

 # PostgreSQL Config Parameters in Blog Sites

-It searches PostgreSQL serve parameters in blog posts, when it finds a parameter in a post, it writes that to the database with the parameter, blog title and blog link.
+This repo is inspired from [postgresqlCO.NF](https://postgresqlco.nf/doc/en/param/).
+It searches PostgreSQL server parameters in blog posts, when it finds a parameter in a post, it writes that to the database with the parameter, blog title and blog link.
 It returns these blog posts as JSON documents when asked with the parameter.

 This service contains 2 different modules.
 The first one is Web Crawler which takes the values of blog URLs from a given pool and recursively goes over the blog and searches for PostgreSQL parameters if found written to the database.
 The second one is a Restful API which takes PostgreSQL parameters and returns the related blog posts when asked.